Skip to content

 How does United States Natural Gas Fund open interest compare across exchanges?

-United States Natural Gas Fund (UNG) open interest is broken down by exchange in the chart above, showing the total value of outstanding UNG derivative contracts on each platform.
+The United States Natural Gas Fund (UNG) open-interest chart shows the total value of outstanding UNG derivative contracts on each exchange.
 Rising open interest indicates new capital entering the market, while declining OI suggests positions are being closed.

 What does the UNG long/short ratio indicate?